Kaiser08Jonas/Godot-SaveManager/README.md

 The following signal exist:
 ```
-signal save_successful(save_name: String)				# Sends a signal if the save was successful.
+signal save_successful(save_name: String, debug_message: String)		# Sends a signal if the save was successful.
 signal save_failed(save_name: String, error_message: String)			# Sends a signal if the save has failed.
-signal load_successful(save_name: String)				# Sends a signal if the load was successful.
+signal load_successful(save_name: String, debug_message: String)		# Sends a signal if the load was successful.
 signal load_failed(save_name: String, error_message: String)			# Sends a signal if the load has failed.
-signal data_cleanup_successful(save_name: String)			# Sends a signal if the cleanup was successful.
+signal data_cleanup_successful(save_name: String, debug_message: String)	# Sends a signal if the cleanup was successful.
 signal data_cleanup_failed(save_name: String, error_message: String)		# Sends a signal if the cleanup has failed.
 ```

-### Print debut messages
+### Print debut or error messages
-The `print_debug_messages` variable defines whether the debug messages are printed or not.
+The `PRINT_DEBUG_MESSAGES` variable defines whether the debug messages are printed or not.
+The `PRINT_ERROR_MESSAGES` variable defines the same, only for error messages.

-If false -> no debug messages will be printed.
+If false -> no debug/error messages will be printed.

-If true -> all debug messages will be printed.
+If true -> all debug/error messages will be printed.

 ### Save empty data
 The variable `can_save_empty_data` determines whether empty dictionarys can be saved.
 The messages use the status signals.

-If false -> empty dictionarys are skipped and a corresponding message will be printet in the console.
+If false -> empty dictionarys are skipped and a corresponding error message will be printet in the console.

 If true -> the empty dictionary gets saved like a regular save.